South Carolina Trails

 South Carolina has countless opportunities to showcase its beauty.
 Visitors to local beaches number in the millions; people flock each autumn to watch the changing mountain foliage and every county — from the most urban to the most rural — has cultural and natural attractions.

 The South Carolina Department of Parks, Recreation and Tourism (SCPRT) operates the central Trails Program for the State.
 The SC Trails Program provides technical assistance, awards and manages grants and serves as a clearinghouse for the variety of trail related activity across the State.
 SCPRT employs a person in a position to provide professional assistance to trail groups in the state.
 For most groups, the State Trails Coordinator is the first point of contact when undertaking trail construction and planning and the Coordinator serves as an advocate for South Carolina trails.

-SC Trails encourages trail users to venture beyond.
-Trails can be developed in every region, connected to a variety of natural resources and made accessible for a wide diversity of users.
-As we bring this program to fruition, we can greatly increase the opportunities to enjoy the vast range of South Carolina’s treasures through trails.
+SC Trails encourages trail users to find their path.
+Trails can be developed in every region, connected to a variety of natural resources and made accessible for a wide array of users.
+As this program continues to grow, we can greatly increase the opportunities to enjoy the vast range of South Carolina’s treasures through trails.

 The trails you may find on this website are sponsored or managed by many different agencies and departments.
 Not all trails on this website were funded through the SC Trails Program (RTP).
 The trail descriptions and maps listed in this website are based on information received from trail “owners,” research of trail publications and websites, and input from trail users.
 In most cases the first sentence of each description gives a brief overview, such as difficulty, terrain, and trail surface, so you can decide if this is the trail for you.
 The maps were created using GPS data, but due to weather, or changes by the trail “owner,” the map may not be a true representation.